pgtipping/Synthalyst/memory-bank/progress.md

 - Implement consistent styling across all admin pages
 - Ensure all SelectItem components have non-empty values to prevent errors
 - Provide fallback UI states when data is missing or loading
+- Use conditional rendering for UI elements that depend on asynchronously loaded data
+- Implement null checks and default values to prevent "Cannot read properties of undefined" errors

 ## What Works (March 16, 2025)